recruz79/simple-loan-application/README.md

 # simple-loan-application

-This is a simple Loan application which process loans based on an JSON model as shown below:
+This is a simple Loan application which process loans based on LoanApplicationModel, the loan will be processed according to risk levels from LOW LEVEL to HIGH LEVEL by using a risk accumulator, if the Loan succeds to have a low risk it will be saved in the repository and will get a Loan Id by wich the user can follow up the status of the loan.

+#### LoanApplicationModel JSON:

     {
         "firstName" : "Pedro",